aspose-gis/Aspose.GIS-Documentation/net/showcases/conversion/convert-to-shp/_index.md

 weight: 70
 ---

-Use the Aspose.GIS for .NET library to convert to SHP file fromat.
+Use the Aspose.GIS for .NET library to convert to SHP file format from other popular vector-based gis files.

 ## **Live Example**